Creta5164/Monogame-MSDF-example/README.md

 ![tutorial_finalMSDFrender](https://raw.githubusercontent.com/Creta5164/Monogame-MSDF-example/master/images/CorrectMSDFRender.png)
 ![tutorial_finalMSDFtexture](https://raw.githubusercontent.com/Creta5164/Monogame-MSDF-example/master/images/CorrectMSDFResult.png)

+#### Only can lastest 'path' tag will be convert.

-But you need to remember, read again this.
+You need to remember, read again this.

 > - **-svg \<filename.svg\>** &ndash; to load an SVG file. **Note that only the last vector path in the file will be used**.

-Yes, That's why I told you to select all the objects you want to convert.
+Yes, That's why I asked you to select all the objects you want to convert.

 Let's check it out.